 The characters react emotionally with disgust and outrage but their impulses to act are largely stymied by fear.
 They will not move beyond marches and protests that the Brown Shirts help to render bloody and ineffective.
-And when back room deals are made to put Hitler in power, they remain impassive.
+And when back room deals are made to put Hitler in power, they become powerless.
 Like many they appear to believe the propaganda rallies that show support for Hitler, though initially these are largely staged until the rallies gain in momentum and many join Hitler’s party.

 This section gives rise to a number of themes in this work that is dense with brilliance.
 Before Zillah connects with Agnes, we note that Agnes’s spirit atrophies and dies because her fear incapacitates her.
 Even if Zillah could break through the time barrier and move from the 1980s to 1933, Agnes’s routine of embracing fear and inaction has warped and destroyed any life in her.
 Life is movement, action, vitality.
-Doing something anything (even escaping) would be better than just withering away.
+Doing something, anything (even escaping) would be better than just withering away.
 The irony of the play is the melding of the frame play into the Berlin story by Kushner/Xillah.
-He finally allows Zillah to warn Agnes to warn her to leave because she is doomed.
-Though it is not mentioned, we understand that those who did leave Germany did manage to save themselves while millions were swept up in genocide and Hitler’s war machine.
+He finally allows Zillah to warn Agnes to leave because she is doomed.
+Though it is not mentioned, we understand that those who did leave Germany early on did manage to save themselves while millions were swept up in genocide and Hitler’s war machine.

-Agnes’ reply to her is not what we expect; it is mind-numbing a warning to Zillah and us for our time, a final incredible bomb blast.
-The full-on irony is as Agnes exhorts her/us, we hear, but it doesn’t register, it doesn’t matter.We are plagued by the same inabilities, insufficiencies and cowardice that Husz ranted about in an earlier magnificent scene.
-From then in Agnes’ time, standing in Agnes’ shoes, we are the same.
-Are we going to do anything?
+Agnes’ reply to Zillah is not what we expect.
+It is mind-numbing, a warning to Zillah and us about our own time.
+It has the effect of a final incredible bomb blast that whimpers and fades.
+The full-on irony is as Agnes exhorts her/us, we hear, but it doesn’t register, it doesn’t matter.
+Thematically, Kushner suggests that we are plagued by the same inabilities, insufficiencies and cowardice that Husz ranted about in an earlier magnificent scene.
+Time inevitably doesn’t matter as we are like Agnes.
+Paralyzed, immobilized by discussion doing little to save ourselves.
+We must act!
+But how?
+To do what?
 And so it goes.

 One may argue that Kushner’s alignment of the present U.S. “leadership” with Germany’s situation in 1932-33 is extreme and overblown.
 Really?
 And indeed, if the play “doesn’t work,” are the themes and presentments just too horrible to contemplate?
-Are we, like Agnes, too overcome, PTSD’ by the WH’s horrific acts to consider that we have already lost our constitution and democracy to an overweening, unlawful executive branch whose party refuses to adhere to constitutional checks and balances?
+Are we, like Agnes, too overcome, too PTSDed by the WH’s horrific acts to consider that we have already lost our constitution and democracy to an overweening, unlawful executive branch whose party refuses to adhere to constitutional checks and balances?

 Kushner’s A Bright Room Called Day raises so many parallels, similar threads and questions, that it should be seen.
 It should be seen not only for the superb performances, but for the humor, for the pith, the juicy pulp of the orange that is being offered as a comfort.
-And it should be seen for the bright bit of light in the sky before the darkness closes in and we can no longer see clearly fact from fiction.
-While there is that bit of light, we must discern conflicting alternative narratives from the propaganda that would occlude our minds, souls and hearts and propel us from human decency and love for each other as citizens of a nation worthy of its ideals.
+And it should be seen as the bright bit of light in the sky before the darkness closes in and we can no longer see clearly fact from fiction.
+While there is that bit of light, we must discern conflicting alternative narratives from the propaganda that would occlude our minds, souls and hearts and propel us away from human decency and love for each other as citizens of a nation worthy of its ideals.